RitvikRRR/NLP_Projects/README.md

 You can see [assignment 4](Assignment4_rrr180003) here.
 This is the N Gram Language Model Assignment

 ## Sentence Parsing
-You can see the sentence parsing assignment [here](Sentence_Parsing_Assignment.pdf.
+You can see the sentence parsing assignment [here](Sentence_Parsing_Assignment.pdf).
 This is the Web Crawler assignment.